 When we utter the words “the one”, we can’t help but to picture a flawless utopia in our heads.
-In just a short phrase we can seemingly align the stars in our hearts while living a carefree life next to a knight in shining armor and/or Mrs. Right.
+That phrase is all it takes to align the stars in our hearts while picturing a carefree life next to a knight in shining armor and/or Mrs. Right.
 In his book “Winning Ugly”, former tennis pro and coach Brad Gilbert explains that “when we chase perfection, we’re chasing a myth.”
 As a result, we’re constantly swimming in a sea of disappointment with each failed relationship as one huge tidal wave after the other.
-You have a better chance of winning the lottery three times in a row.
-As a hopeless romantic myself, I know what it’s like to aim for the stars and come up empty-handed time after time.
+Face of the matter is you have a better chance of winning the lottery three times in a row.
+As a hopeless romantic myself, I know what it’s like to aim for the sky and come up empty-handed time after time.
 I’ve been there.
 Like you, I know what heartbreak feels like and yes, I too pop in a chick flick, slip into a Onesie and grab a pint of ice cream.
-Wait, WHAT?!

-Now that I’ve given you the bad news in a nutshell, here’s the good news: you can find “the one” by creating them.
-The words soul mate have been thrown around everywhere from sappy romantic novels all the way to Hollywood.
+Now that I’ve given you the bad news in a nutshell, here’s the good news: through hard work and dedication, you can create your soul mate.
+Those words have been thrown around everywhere from sappy romantic novels all the way to Hollywood.
 It’s all fun and games until you realize what it takes for love to truly blossom.
 Even Ryan Gosling and Rachel McAdams’ characters in “The Notebook” wanted to kill each other from time to time but it was their relentless love for one another that made their bonds stronger.
-Chances are you’ve actually come across someone in your life with whom you could have been happy but, if we apply my theory, odds are you did not even notice because the work ethic just wasn’t there.
+Chances are you’ve actually come across someone in your life who could have made you happy.
+If you stop and apply my theory, odds are you didn’t even notice because the work ethic just wasn’t there.